 3. Salt in Toothpaste

-As far as cleaning and caring for your teeth goes, there are many products that capitalise on salt’s application in oral health.
-By utilising sodium chloride, or table salt, as an active ingredient, salt toothpaste acts as a gentle abrasive, capable of removing stains from teeth.
-Salt toothpaste typically contains other useful ingredients, such as glycerine, silica, and resins, that result in a paste-like consistency.
+As far as cleaning and caring for your teeth goes, there are many products that capitalize on salt’s application in oral health.
+By utilizing sodium chloride, or table salt, as an active ingredient, salt toothpaste acts as a gentle abrasive, capable of removing stains from teeth.
+Salt toothpaste typically contains other useful ingredients, such as glycerin, silica, and resins, that result in a paste-like consistency.
 This formulated mix of ingredients helps to empower the stain-fighting qualities of the toothpaste while also protecting enamel.